14 Ways to Celebrate an Old-Fashioned Christmas

 Experience Some Old-Fashioned Fun

-What’s Under the Tree? at Pickett’s Mill Battlefield Historic Site.
-Experience holiday decorating and festivities of an 1853 home.
+Holidays on the 1860’s Home Front at Pickett’s Mill Battlefield Historic Site.
+Experience holiday decorating and festivities of the past.
 Dec.
-12.
+17.